 Title Experiments allows you to test multiple titles for each of your pages and posts in order to find out which one works best for your audience.
 Why settle on one post title when you have so many great ideas?
 Use them all and let the plugin figure out which one is the best.

 You don’t need to do anything.
-The plugin will take care of everything.
+The plugin will take care of everything else.

-The percentage is the probability that the title will be displayed to a new visitor.
+The second set of percentages is the probability that the title will be displayed to a new visitor.
 (Return visitors will always see the title that they saw the first time.)
 The probability is based on the number of views and impressions that the title has received.
-If you want to know more about this, read up on Bayesian Experimental Design.

-A view is when a visitor views the page after seeing that version of the title somewhere else on the page.
-This means that if someone comes directly to your post from social media or a link, this will not be counted towards the success of that title.
+A view is when a visitor views the page after seeing that version of the title somewhere else on your site.
+This means that if someone comes directly to your post from social media or another link, this will not be counted towards the success of that title.